EraldyHq/kubee/resources/charts/kubernetes-dashboard/README.md

-# Kube-X Chart of kubernetes-dashboard
+# Kubee Chart of kubernetes-dashboard

 ## About
-A Kube-X Chart of the [kubernetes-dashboard](https://github.com/kubernetes/dashboard)
+A Kubee Chart of the [kubernetes-dashboard](https://github.com/kubernetes/dashboard)

 ## Steps